pronick24/eoip_openwrt_kernel/package_network_service/eoipcr/scr/README.md

 For this to work at least the running kernel's headers should be available.

-On Debian/Ubuntu systems this build process will place the newly built modules in `/lib/modules/x.x.x.x/misc`.
+On OpenWrt systems this build process will place the newly built modules in `/lib/modules/x.x.x.x/`.
 Note that there will be two versions of `gre.ko` (the GRE demux).
 At least on 3.2/3.16/4.19 it is safe to replace the original version with the modified one because it is backwards compatible.

 The `eoip.ko` module cannot operate properly without the newly built version of GRE demux (`gre.ko`).
 If the original `gre.ko` is loaded then it should be removed and the newly built `gre.ko` loaded before loading `eoip.ko`.